Join our network. Make change happen.

 How to reduce household carbon emissions: A review of experience and policy design considerations

-Global warming and environment problems caused by the excessive emission of greenhouse gases (GHGs), along with rapid economic development has attracted the attention of many countries and regions of the world.
-Reducing GHG emissions is essential to mitigate the threat of global warming.
+Global warming and environment problems caused by the excessive emission of greenhouse gases (GHGs), along with rapid economic development has attracted the attention of many countries and regions of the

 Policy Group(s):